 -- is to label the person a coward.
 The indignant accuser, for

-whom invertebrate-poltroon represents the lowest form of humanity,
+whom the poltroon represents the lowest form of humanity, with

 one’s action or position correct if it lends itself to universal